 COVID-19 related scams happening in other countries have surfaced in Australia, so it’s important to be vigilant.
-Here are some of the scams reported around the globe:

-Online offers for vaccines, pills, potions, lozenges or other prescription or over-the-counter products that falsely claim to treat or cure COVID-19 (no cures currently exist).
+Here are just a few of the scams being reported around the world: online offers for vaccines, pills, potions, lozenges or other prescription or over-the-counter products that falsely claim to treat or cure COVID-19 (no cures currently exist).

 - Fraudulent and deceptive online ads and websites offering bogus cleaning products, hand sanitisers and other items in high demand.